 Efic is also focused on building effective relationships with business-focused government departments and agencies, at both the Commonwealth and State level.
-This includes DFAT and its portfolio agencies (notably Austrade and Tourism Australia), the Department of Industry, Innovation and Science, and the Central Agencies (Treasury, Finance and the Department of the Prime Minister and Cabinet).
+This includes DFAT and its portfolio agencies (notably the Australian Trade and Investment Commission (Austrade) and Tourism Australia, the Department of Industry, Innovation and Science, and the Central Agencies (Treasury, Finance and the Department of the Prime Minister and Cabinet).

 The overarching aim of this engagement is to improve cooperation and collaboration, generate increased client referrals and build understanding about Efic's role within Government.

-As a Government agency, we are subject to changes in government policy and priorities.
+As a Government agency, we are subject to changes in Government policy and priorities.
 However, over the Plan period, we do not expect any significant changes to Efic's mandate or the way that we do business.
-However, we do expect that companies will look to take advantage of recently negotiated free trade agreements.
+However, we do expect that companies will look to take continue to take advantage of the benefits arising out of Australia's multi-lateral and bi-lateral free trade agreements.

-Banks and FinTech
+Banks